ldhandley/Unreal.js-Wiki/Update-notes.md

 2016-04-26

-- EdMode can be extendible with Javascript!
+- EdMode can be extended with Javascript!

 2016-04-22